ErSimran/myLibrary/README.md

 ## License

 myLibrary is available under the MIT license.
 See the LICENSE file for more info.
+Edit Master Branch Readme.